finn1817/confernece_app/README.md

 ## Admin Mode
 - Implements all **CRUD** fearures, lets you add, remove, and edit all events and info in each event!

+---
+# This project is in the master branch, not the main!
+---

 ## Authors

 - [@finn1817](https://www.github.com/finn1817)